fortheusers/sealeo/README.md

 The image is based on `ubuntu`, inside is the following:
 - sdl1 deps/portlibs for PC, 3ds, wii
 - sdl2 deps/portlibs for PC, wiiu, switch
-- pacman configured with fling and dkP's repos
+- dkp-pacman configured with dkP's repos
 - dkP toolchains: devkitA64, devkitARM, devkitPPC
 - platform libs: libnx, libctru, libogc, wut